google/flax/docs/design_notes/lift.md

 ### Linen

 The lifting module does not know about the Linen `Module` API.
 Instead it operates directly on instances of `flax.core.Scope`.
 A `Scope` instance contains the variables and PRNG sequences of a `Module`.
-Each module has a `Scope` instance linked if it is bound to a parent or it was created using `init` or `apply`.
+Each `Module` instance has a `Scope` instance in the `.scope` field if it has a parent or it was created using `init` or `apply`.
+Typically, the top-level `Module` instance on which you call `init` or `apply` is the only `Module` instance that does not have a `Scope` bound to it.

 When a `Module` is transformed, we use the `flax.core.lift` APIs to lift the scope and use `Module.clone()` to create a new `Module` instance with the lifted scope bound to it.